kmiller96/Quark-ChessEngine/README.md

 where the capitalised pieces are on white while the lowercase pieces are on black.

 The notational rules follow a format similar to traditional chess notation but with a bit more detail.
-Two examples of moves under the special notation would be "Qd1->a4" or "e4xd5" if this helps to make a bit more sense.
+Two examples of moves under the special notation would be "Qd1->a4" or "Pe4xd5" if this helps to make a bit more sense.
 A concrete set of rules are as follows:
   - Start with the symbol for the piece being moved.
-So the queen has "Q", the king has "K", the knight "N", the bishop "B", the rook "R" and the pawns have no special symbol.
+So the queen has "Q", the king has "K", the knight "N", the bishop "B", the rook "R" and the pawns have 'P'.
   - Add on the current position of the piece (e.g. e3)
   - If just moving, write '->'.
 If capturing write 'x'
   - Finish the notation with the final position.

 The special symbols being used are identical to traditional chess:
-  - If the piece has caused check, start the move with '+'
+  - If the piece has caused check, end the move with '+'
-  - If the piece has caused checkmate, start the move with '#'
+  - If the piece has caused checkmate, end the move with '#'
   - If castling, use either 0-0 for kingside or 0-0-0 for queenside.
   - Pawn promotions add to the end of the note '=?' where the ? symbol represents the symbol of the newly promoted piece.